Skip to main content

 TL;DR

 Biome replaces ESLint + Prettier in a single tool and runs 25x faster.
 Biome covers ~200+ ESLint rules natively — enough for most projects.
 Migration is 30-60 minutes: install Biome, run biome migrate eslint, review the output, delete .eslintrc.
-The main limitation: Biome doesn't support custom plugins or rules from the ecosystem (eslint-plugin-react-hooks still needed).
+The main limitation: Biome doesn't support custom plugins or rules from the ecosystem (eslint-plugin-react-hooks still needed for certain rules).
 Most teams run Biome for the 95% and keep a minimal ESLint config for the remaining plugins.

 Key Takeaways